Statement of Intent

 At Wyedean, students will:

-- Understand the capabilities and limitations of information technology and the implications and consequences of its use.
+- Understand the capabilities and limitations of technology and the implications and consequences of its use.

-- Be open minded in their approach to information technology so that they will be able to adapt easily to the information technology systems and approaches they will encounter in their future lives.
+- Be open minded in their approach to technology so that they will be able to adapt easily to the technology systems and approaches they will encounter in their future lives.

 - Understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

-- Use information technology as a tool appropriately across the curriculum to support and enrich their learning.
+- Use technology as a tool appropriately across the curriculum to support and enrich their learning.

 KS3 Assessment at Wyedean